zhangxijing97/INFO6105DataScienceEngineeringMethodsandTools/README.md

 ### Multiple Imputation by Chained Equations

-**Chained:**<br> Implies a sequential process where each variable with missing data is imputed one at a time, iterating through each variable in a cycle.
+**Chained:** Implies a sequential process where each variable with missing data is imputed one at a time, iterating through each variable in a cycle.<br>

-**Equations:**<br> For each variable being imputed, a separate imputation model is fit.
-The type of model depends on the nature of the variable (e.g., logistic regression for binary variables, linear regression for continuous variables, etc.).
+**Equations:** For each variable being imputed, a separate imputation model is fit.
+The type of model depends on the nature of the variable (e.g., logistic regression for binary variables, linear regression for continuous variables, etc.).<br>

 **Univariate Imputation**<br>
 In univariate imputation, each missing value in a dataset is imputed (filled in) based on information from the same variable.<br>